ajitsinghkaler/javascript/articles/angular_compiler.md

 > The process of removing unused code is traditionally referred to as "tree-shaking".
 To determine what codes are necessary to include, a tree-shakers produces the transitive closure of all the code referenced by the bootstrap function.
 If the bootstrap code references a module then the tree-shaker will include everything imported or declared into the module.
 >
 > Unfortunately this creates a tree shaking problem.
 Since there no direct link between the component and types the component references all components, directives, and pipes declared in the module, and *any module imported from the module*, must be available at runtime or risk the template failing to be interpreted correctly.
 Including everything can lead to a very large program that contains many components the application doesn't actually use.

+To avoid the tree shaking problem, components need to know which components, pipes, and directives it depends upon.
+So, the module could be ignored altogether.
+The program then needs only contain the types the initial component rendered depends on and on any types those dependencies require.

+The process of determining this list is called reference inversion because it inverts the link from the module (which holds the dependencies) to component into a link from the component to its dependencies.

+#### Reference Inversion

+The `ViewCompiler` must receive as input the selector scope for the component, to solve the tree shaking problem.
+It should indicate all of the directives and pipes that are in scope for the component.

+Then will scan the component's template, and filters the list of all directives and pipes in scope down to those which match elements in the template.
+This list is then saved as an instruction call which will patch it onto the component's definition.
+The plan is someday using this we can get rid of NgModule altogether.

+The process of reference inversion is to turn a list of selector targets produced by the `TemplateCompiler` to the list of types on which it depends.
+To do this we require the selector scope which contains a mapping of CSS components declared in components, directives, and pipe names, and their corresponding class.

+To get this the for a module the following operations are performed:

+1. Add all the type declared in the declarations field.
+2. For each module that is imported.
+   -Add the exported components, directives, and pipes -Repeat these sub-steps for with each exported module

+For each type in the list produced above change the selector into a selector matcher that, given a target, produces the type that matches the selector.
+Here what we have created is a `selector scope`.

+Given a selector scope, a dependency list is formed by producing the set of types that are matched in selector scope from the selector target list produced by the `TemplateCompiler`.

+Now the only problem left is for the component to find its module.

+#### Finding a components module

+A component's module is found using the TypeScript language service's `findReferences`.
+If one of the references is to a class declaration with an `@NgModule` annotation, process the class as described above to produce the selector scope.
+If the class is the declaration list of the `@NgModule` then use the scope produce for that module.

+When processing the `@NgModule` class, the type references can be found using the program's `checker` `getSymbolAtLocation` (potentially calling `getAliasedSymbol` if it is an alias symbol, `SymbolFlags.Alias`) and then using `Symbol`'s `declarations` field to get the list of declarations nodes (there should only be one for a `class`, there can be several for an `interface`).

+#### .d.ts modifications

+Typescript provides nothing for modifying the .d.ts files.
+All the Angular operations performed are done and made on parsed AST.
+We can add delete modify nodes but the type information in the.d.ts files will be emitted from the initial AST and not from the transformed AST.

+This leaves us with `WriteFileCallback` as the only option in the typescript compiler where .d.ts file modification is possible.
+So the .d.ts files are parsed when they are written and we use the transformed AST to coordinate insertion and deletion operations to fix up these files.

+### Overall ngtsc architecture

+#### Compilation flow

+When `ngtsc` starts running, it first parses the `tsconfig.json` file and then creates a `ts.Program`.
+Several things need to happen before the transforms described above can run:

+Metadata must be collected for input source files which contain decorators.

+- Resource files listed in @Component decorators must be resolved asynchronously.
+The CLI, for example, may wish to run Webpack to produce the .css input to the styleUrls property of an @Component.
+- Diagnostics must be run, which creates the TypeChecker and touches every node in the program (an expensive operation).
+- Because resource loading is asynchronous (and in particular, may actually be concurrent via subprocesses), it's desirable to kick off as much resource loading as possible before doing anything expensive.

+Thus, the compiler flow looks like:

+1. Create the ts.Program
+2. Scan source files for top-level declarations that have trivially detectable @Component annotations.
+This avoids creating `TypeChecker`.
+3. For each such declaration that has a templateUrl or styleUrls, kick-off resource loading for that URL and adds the Promise to a queue.
+4. Get diagnostics and report any initial error messages.
+At this point, the TypeChecker is primed.
+5. Do a thorough scan for @Component annotations, using the TypeChecker and the metadata system to resolve any complex expressions.
+6. Wait on all resources to be resolved.
+7. Calculate the set of transforms that need to be applied.
+8. Kick-off Tsickle emits, which runs the transforms.
+9. During the emit callback for .d.ts files, re-parse the emitted .d.ts and merge in any requested changes from the Angular compiler.

+> Take a breath that was some hardcore stuff.
+>
+> I will additionally be releasing some small articles on
+>
+> 1. Tsickle
+> 1. Compilation differences in --watch mode
+> 1. Resource loading
+> 1. ngcc
+> 1. Template Type Checking
+>
+> If you want you can check them out.

+Additionally, watch Alex Rickabaugh [talk](https://youtu.be/anphffaCZrQ) on the angular compiler you will be able to connect a lot of things from there.
+Which make up for a better understanding.